hyperledger/indy-hipe/text/0023-diddoc-conventions/README.md

 }
 ```

-#### Message Preperation Example
+#### Message Preparation Example

 Alices agent goes to prepare a message `desired_msg` for Bob agent.

-> Stephen: Which of Bob's agents?
-I think that should be a parameter going into this - e.g. Agent #4.

 1. Alices agent resolves the above DID doc Bobs agent has shared with her and resolves the `IndyAgent` service definition.
 2. Alices agent then packs the desired message she wishes to trasmit with the keys noted in the `recipientKeys` array.
   `pack(wallet,desired_msg,[did-resolve(did:example:1234abcd#4)],sender_verkey)`
-3. Because the the `routingKeys` array is not empty, the message is then wrapped inside a forward to keys message where the subject is the contents of the `recipientKeys` array resolved to raw key values.
+3. Because the the `mediatorKeys` array is not empty, the message is then wrapped inside a forward to keys message where the subject is the contents of the `recipientKeys` array resolved to raw key values.
-4. The resulting message from the previous step is then packed for the first and only key in the `routingKeys` array.
+4. The resulting message from the previous step is then packed for the first and only key in the `mediatorKeys` array.
   `pack(wallet,wrapped_message,[did-resolve(did:example:1234abcd#3)],sender_verkey)`
 5. Resolution of the service endpoint leads to resolving another `IndyAgent` service definition, this time owned and controlled by `agents-r-us`.
 6. Because in the `agents-r-us` service definition there is a recipient key.
-The newly packed message is then wrapped in another forward to key message where the subject is first and only key in the `routingKeys` array.
+The newly packed message is then wrapped in another forward to key message where the subject is first and only key in the `mediatorKeys` array.
 7. This wrapped message is then packed in a message for the keys noted in the `recipientKeys` array of the `agents-r-us` `IndyAgent` service defintion.
 8. Finally as the endpoint listed in the serviceEndpoint field for the `agents-r-us` `IndyAgent` service definition is a valid endpoint URI, the message is tramitted in accordance with the URI's protocol.